Hong Ling (actress): Personal life

+Hong is a Christian.
+Her younger sister, Casiline Ang, is a tattoo artist who is known for her black-and-grey and colour realism tattoos.

 Hong started dating fellow Mediacorp actor Nick Teo after starring in the long-form drama series 118 together.
 They founded the bird's nest brand House of the Swiftlet in January 2019.
 After seven years of dating, the couple announced their engagement in August 2022 and married on 14 December 2023.